logreg-n-coffee/mini-games/number-guesser/README.md

 # Number Guesser

 ## Description

+It is coded in vanilla JavaScript.
 This is an implementation of the challege project on Codeacademy.com.
-To play, please visit https://hiruihu.com/number-guesser
+To play, please visit [https://hiruihu.com/mini-games/number-guesser](https://hiruihu.com/mini-games/number-guesser)

 ## How to Play

-### Step 1:

 Input a number between 0 and 9

-### Step 2:

 Click "Make a Guess" to submit your guess and see who won the round.

-### Step 3:

 Click "Next Round" to play again.

 ## Repository Structure

-It contains four files:
+It contains 4 files:

  1. script.js
  2. game.js
  3. index.html
  4. style.css

 ## Known Bug

 The number in the input box can exceed 10.